Hogwarts Legacy | A Digital Harry Potter Theme Park

 Story

 The game begins with your invitation to Hogwarts, the magical school of witchcraft and wizardry.
 You’re somewhat of a special witch/wizard in that you’re not starting at Hogwarts as a first-year student like Harry Potter did.
 Somehow, you’ve managed to escape notice until you’re old enough for the fifth year at the magical school.
 It’s an odd scenario, but the school was kind enough to send Professor Fig to mentor you over the summer and get you caught up on all the lessons you might have missed before school starts.
 It doesn’t take long for your new life in the magical world to get shaken up, however.
 While on your carriage ride to the school with Professor Fig, a dragon attacks your carriage and the two of you are transported to a mysterious location with a portkey that you discovered using special magic that no one else can see.
 Before you’ve even gotten to school, you’re already on a mysterious adventure and your character is impressing their mentor with their unique ability to see ancient forms of magic.
-Soon enough, you encounter the primary antagonist, Ranrok, a powerful goblin who is leading something of a goblin revolt in the magical world.
+Soon enough, you encounter the primary antagonist, Ranrok, a powerful goblin who is leading a goblin revolt in the magical world.
 He attacks, but you and Professor Fig manage to escape to Hogwarts, where more of the mysteries surrounding the ancient magic are waiting to be unlocked.

 Image: WB Games

 While I’ve seen it criticized as a little cliché, I don’t really have a problem with the fact that the protagonist has an ability that others don’t.
 Yeah, it’s not the newest idea for a video game story.
 I couldn’t tell you how many games I’ve played in which the protagonist is the “chosen one.”
 However, Hogwarts Legacy is very up-front with what its main intention is in how everything is presented.
-This is a power-fantasy for Harry Potter fans, meant to let players project themselves into the Wizarding World to explore it and escape to it.
+This is a power fantasy for Harry Potter fans, meant to let players project themselves into the Wizarding World to explore it and escape to it.
 Wouldn’t you want to be the best and coolest wizard or witch in the West?
 When you consider that no other game has been made for the Harry Potter universe to this scale with the ability to create your own character, the “chosen one” storyline is hardly a knock against it, and the writers found ways to weave that more into the story and gameplay.

 The fact that you are starting school as a fifth-year is tied into your special skills, suggesting that you’re something of a late bloomer when it comes to your magical ability and that this unique power might have affected that in some way.
 I think making you a fifth-year who hasn’t experienced too much of the magical world is a wise decision on the part of the developers because it allows the player to learn all the spells you should know already without impeding what you are expected to do as a student.
 The special ability also justifies the various quests that you embark on throughout the story as something no other student would be able or willing to do.
 If you wanted to be a boring, average student, I’d suggest playing the Sims and downloading some mods to live out that fantasy.